dqops/dqo/docs/checks/column/nulls/nulls-percent.md

 ---
-title: nulls percent data quality checks
+title: Nulls percent data quality checks, SQL examples
 ---
-# nulls percent data quality checks
+# Nulls percent data quality checks, SQL examples

 Detects incomplete columns that contain any *null* values.
 Measures the percentage of rows having a null value.
  Raises a data quality issue when the percentage of null values is above a *max_percent* threshold.